sdgamboa/taxPProValidation/discrete-binary/README.md

 ./02_validation_binary.sh phytools-ltp
 ```

-After running this script, some *.csv files must have
+After running this script, some *.tsv files must have
 been created.
 These contain the results of the
 10-fold cross-validation with the Matthew's
 Correlation Coefficient (MCC).